Njugi92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all local variables and envilonment variables, and functions script that creates a new local variable named "BEST" value "School" script that creates new global variable named "BEST" value "School"
+script that prints all local variables and envilonment variables, and functions script that creates a new local variable named "BEST" value "School" script that creates new global variable named "BEST" value "School" script that prints the result of addition 128 with the value stored in envilonment variable TRUEKNOWLEDGE